HarvardRC/Python_Data_Handling/README.md

-### Large Data Handling in Python Class
+### Data Handling in Python Workshop

 #### How to create the environment?

 1. Clone or download the Github repository.
 2. Install Miniconda or Anaconda on your [Linux or Windows](https://docs.conda.io/en/latest/miniconda.html) machine or use FASRC Cannon cluster.
 3. Create a Conda environment for this course using the following command,

 ```bash